lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-07-02-Finish_your_degree.md

 the chemistry of blood testing or whatever your dream is about.
 Eventually you may achieve a breakthrough that will help to achieve your dream, if only somewhat, over decades, and without making you a billionaire.
 (Kind of like my case.)
-Or you might get bitten by the startup bug later.
+Or launch your startup in your 30s, equipped with knowledge, experience and the emotional maturity you did not have at 19.

 Anyway: as a result of the EDSAC, four people at Cambridge got Nobel Prizes.